rncampos/PT-LegislativeElections2022/README.md

 YAKE! is an unsupervised keyword extraction algorithm which rests on text statistical features to extract relevant keyphrases from single documents.
 Its plug-and-play nature and adaptability to different domains and languages, plus a good compromise between effectiveness and efficience, makes it a good solution for this use-case scenario.

 ## References
+- Campos, R., Jatowt, A. and Jorge, A. (2023).
+Keyword Extraction from Political Party Programmes - Portuguese Legislative Elections 2022, In Proceedings of the iConference 2023.
+Barcelona, Spain.
+March 29 - 27, 2023.

 Please cite the following works when using YAKE:

 **In-depth journal paper at Information Sciences Journal**